Server Time Protocol Implementation Guide

 Abstract

-Server Time Protocol (STP) is a server-wide facility that is implemented in the Licensed Internal Code (LIC) of IBM® System z10® and IBM System z9®, and IBM eServer™ zSeries® z990 and z890 servers.
-It provides improved time synchronization in a sysplex or non-sysplex configuration.
+Server Time Protocol (STP) is a server-wide facility that is implemented in the Licensed Internal Code (LIC) of IBM® zEnterprise EC12 (zEC12), IBM zEnterprise 196 (z196), IBM zEnterprise 114 (z114), IBM System z10®, and IBM System z9®.
+It provides improved time synchronization in both a sysplex or non-sysplex configuration.

-This IBM Redbooks® publication will help you configure a Mixed or STP-only Coordinated Timing Network.
+This IBM Redbooks® publication will help you configure a Mixed Coordinated Timing Network (CTN) or an STP-only CTN.
 It is intended for technical support personnel requiring information about:

-Readers are expected to be familiar with IBM System z® technology and terminology.
-For planning, see our companion book, Server Time Protocol Planning Guide, SG24-7280.
-For information about how to recover your STP environment functionality, see Server Time Protocol Recovery Guide, SG24-7380.
+Readers are expected to be familiar with IBM System z technology and terminology.
+For planning information, see our companion book, Server Time Protocol Planning Guide, SG24-7280.
+For information about how to recover your STP environment functionality, see the Server Time Protocol Recovery Guide, SG24-7380.

 Part 1.
 Setting up the Coordinated Timing Network